ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Parameter checking

 All of the scientists have brought up a desire for parameters to be checked for implausible values (e.g. setting a dilution fridge to furnace temperatures).
 Many of the existing script generators already do this.
-Where the limits come from should be user-configurable.
+How the limits are defined should be configurable by instrument scientists.

 ### Output